spoonapps/docs/doc/reference/spoonide/troubleshooting.md

 All executables can be run in diagnostic-mode by passing in a command-line argument, /XEnable=Diagnostics, or by using an environment variable, __VMDIAGNOSTICS=t.
 Alternatively, to generate an executable that will run in diagnostic-mode by default, select Generate Diagnostic Mode Executable in the Output section of Virtual Application.
 Select Build to generate the executable.
 This generates an xclog_<id>.txt file in the application startup directory that contains detailed diagnostic data gathered during execution.
 Inspection of this file, particularly of entries labeled WARNING or ERROR, often enables diagnosis of virtualization errors.
 If you require assistance from Spoon technical support to resolve your problem, submit this information along with your support request to facilitate a faster resolution.
 Note: Because diagnostic-mode executables run significantly slower than standard executables, and generate very large log files, diagnostic-mode executables should not be distributed to your end-users except for diagnosing an issue.

-## Spoon Virtual Application Studio FAQ ##
+## Spoon IDE FAQ ##

 FAQ
 Question/Issue
 Solution
 Why do I get a "File not found" error when I try and load my configuration?
-This error shows when Spoon Virtual Application Studio cannot find one of the files referenced in your configuration.
+This error shows when Spoon IDE cannot find one of the files referenced in your configuration.
 If your configuration file (XAPPL) has moved, ensure the Files folder is in the same relative location to the configuration as it was when it was created.